Gollum

 Gollum was voiced by Brother Theodore in Rankin-Bass's animated adaptations of The Hobbit and Return of the King, and by Peter Woodthorpe in Ralph Bakshi's animated film version and the BBC's 1981 radio adaptation of The Lord of the Rings.
 He was portrayed through motion capture by Andy Serkis in Peter Jackson's Lord of the Rings and The Hobbit film trilogies.
+The "Gollum and Sméagol" scene in The Two Towers directly represents Gollum's split personality as a pair of entities.
+This has been called "perhaps the most celebrated scene in the entire film".

 Name

+The Tolkien scholar Douglas A. Anderson, editor of The Annotated Hobbit, suggests that Tolkien derived the name "Gollum" from Old Norse gull/goll, meaning 'gold'; this has the dative form gollum, which can mean 'treasure'.
+Another suggestion is that it derives from golem, a being in Jewish folklore.

-In Appendix F of The Lord of the Rings, the name "Sméagol" is said to be a "translation" of the Middle-earth name Trahald (having to do with the idea of "burrowing"), and rendered with a name based on Old English smygel of similar meaning.
+In Appendix F of The Lord of the Rings, Tolkien pretends that the name "Sméagol" is a "translation" of the Middle-earth name Trahald (having to do with the idea of "burrowing"), and rendered with a name based on Old English smygel of similar meaning.